coins/bitcoin-scripts/op_rotate.md

 Inputs have to be minimally encoded.
 E.g.,`0x04000000 -> 0x04`.
 The negative zero, `0x80`, is encoded as `0x0000000080`

 The script here rotates three bits to the right.
 It can easily be modified to perform any other bitwise rotation.
 All rotations on 32-bit words require the same amount of instructions.
-In this script a bit more than 100 instructions.
+In this script 118 instructions.